GO-SHIP-Oceanography/.github/profile/README.md

 ### Data

 A number of the scripts require large datasets, some of which overlap.
-To avoid downloading these multiple times we suggest placing them in a single location and pointing the scripts/programs to this location.
+To avoid downloading these multiple times we suggest placing them in a single, common location at which the scripts/programs point to.
-Instructions on how to do this are provided in the README.md for each repository.
+Instructions on how to do this are provided in the documentation for each repository.

 We advise using a directory `data/` adjacent to the cloned repositories in `go-ship/`.